formalsec/wasp/ECOOP2022_AE_Submission_Document.md

 The Makefile will output some warnings which shouldn't be of concern.
 If everything worked, the proofs were compiled into `_build/tests`.
-Next, you can run the category `Md` by running the command:
+Next, you can run the category `Md` using the command:

 ```sh
 ./run.py $(cat mappings/md.txt)